My blog posts likely contain affiliate links, including for the Amazon Associates program.

 If you’re trying to choose between the DNHT and TWT, I always advocate for the longer tour that goes further into the park.
 The only exceptions to this would be for people who can’t sit that long or with small children who won’t do well on a multi-hour tour with no cell service to keep them entertained.

-If you’re wondering whether the Tundra Wilderness Tour is still worth it with the road closure, I’ve shared my experience riding this shortened route in September 2021 in the next section.
+If you’re wondering whether the Tundra Wilderness Tour is still worth it with the road closure, I’ve shared my experience riding both the longer route in August 2021 and the new, shortened route in September 2021 in the next main section.

-One final way to get into Denali National Park is on the transit buses, which are green rather than tan like the DNHT and TWT buses.
+One final way to get into Denali National Park is on East Fork transit buses, which are green rather than tan like the DNHT and TWT buses.
 These buses typically run campers and hikers into various parts of the park, but those who want a more budget-friendly, less touristy option can take them in and out of the park too.
-Transit buses are not narrated, so you won’t get the same experience as the tour buses.
+Transit buses are not guaranteed to be narrated, so you won’t get the same experience as the tour buses.

-Transit buses, like all buses, will only run to Mile 42-43 in 2022, and cost $30 for adults, and are free for children.Click here to book.
+Transit buses, like all buses, will operate from May 20 to September 12 and will only run to Mile 43 in 2024.
+The cost is $33.25 for adults, and are free for children (15 and under).Click here to book.

-If you are planning to ride a transit bus into Denali to go backcountry camping, backpacking, or hiking, you can still ride the bus to Mile 42 and hike from there.
+If you are planning to ride a transit bus into Denali to go backcountry camping, backpacking, or hiking, you can still ride the camper bus to Mile 43 and hike from there.

 Is the Tundra Wilderness Tour Worth It?